 - Avianca LifeMiles – for Star Alliance flights globally, primarily long-haul

-- British Airways Executive Club and Iberia Plus (Avios) – for oneworld flights globally, primary short-haul
+- British Airways Executive Club and Iberia Plus (Avios) – for oneworld flights globally, primarily short- and medium-haul

 - Alaska Airlines Mileage Plan – for Qantas, Cathay Pacific, Japan Airlines and a few other specific partners

 - United Airlines MileagePlus – for Star Alliance flights, for Australians primarily to/from Asia

-- Marriott Rewards points – for transferring to almost every frequent flyer program out there
+- Marriott Bonvoy points – for transferring to almost every frequent flyer program out there

 Each guide linked above references the most recent promotion, some of which have ended.
 However we keep all the information in each guide relevant, and these guides get updated with new promotions as they kick off.